Postdoctoral Training Program Activities

 Clients are seen for one planned session focused on a goal of their choosing, with implementation of specific strategies and provision of resources.

 Both structured-thematic and process-oriented groups are offered each semester.
-Fellows are encouraged to serve as co-therapists in ongoing CAPS groups or to initiate a new group relevant to the needs of the USF student population.
+The Postdoctoral Fellow is encouraged to serve as a co-therapist in ongoing CAPS groups or to initiate a new group relevant to the needs of the USF student population.
 Client session limits do not apply to groups attended.
-Some of the anticipated groups at CAPS include Understanding Self and Others, Re-Claiming Self: ACOA Support, Gender and Sexual Diversity, Wise Mind DBT Skills Group, and ACT for Anxiety and Depression.
+Groups at CAPS include Understanding Self and Others, Re-Claiming Self: ACOA Support, LGBTQIA+ support, Wise Mind DBT Skills Group, Acceptance and Commitment Therapy (ACT) for Anxiety and Depression, Mindfulness, and Grow and Glow.

 Crisis Assessment and Intervention

 Crisis evaluation, intervention, and management includes assessment of safety and risk factors, effective response to crisis situations, and facilitation of hospitalization when needed.
-Fellows are part of the rotation in after-hours on-call duties, which include staff consultation with Public Safety, Student Housing and Residential Education (SHaRE), and other University representatives; phone triage; and provision of referrals.
-Fellows consult with a licensed staff supervisor in crisis situations that involve a client's potential harm to self or others.
+The Postdoctoral Fellow is part of the rotation in after-hours on-call duties, which include staff consultation with Public Safety, Office of Community Living (OCL), and other University representatives; phone triage; and provision of referrals.
+The Postdoctoral Fellow consults with a licensed staff supervisor in crisis situations that involve a client's potential harm to self or others.

 Psychological Testing

-The Counseling Center Assessment of Psychological Symptoms (CCAPS-62) is routinely administered to clients at intake and termination, and the CCAPS-34 is given at specific intervals during the course of therapy.
+The Counseling Center Assessment of Psychological Symptoms (CCAPS-34) is routinely administered to clients at intake and termination, and at specific intervals during the course of therapy.
 The CCAPS is supplemented by other brief assessment instruments (e.g., Beck Depression and Anxiety Inventories, Alcohol Use Disorders Identification Test [AUDIT], and the Eating Attitudes Test [EAT-26]), as relevant to the evaluation and treatment of the client.

 Consultation and Collaboration Activities

-Postdoctoral fellows provide consultations to staff, faculty, and other University representatives; parents and family members; and students regarding mental health issues and CAPS services.
-They also provide appropriate on- and off-campus referrals, discussion of rationale for referrals, and follow up; establish professional relationships with other University and community colleagues; and act as liaisons to residence directors in Student Housing and Residential Education (SHaRE).
+The Postdoctoral Fellow provides consultations to staff, faculty, and other University representatives; parents and family members; and students regarding mental health issues and CAPS services.
+They also provide appropriate on- and off-campus referrals, discussion of rationale, and follow up; establish professional relationships with other University and community colleagues; and act as liaisons to residence directors in Office of Community Living (OCL).

 Supervision

-Postdoctoral fellows provide one hour of individual supervision to an advanced practicum student on a weekly basis.
-The fellow and a licensed staff psychologist make up the practicum student's “supervision team” and monitor their overall clinical and professional development throughout the training year.
-Specific goals are developed collaboratively by the supervision team and practicum student to supplement the general goals of the traineeship and provide an individualized learning experience.
+The Postdoctoral Fellow provides one hour of individual supervision to an advanced practicum trainee on a weekly basis.
+The fellow and a licensed staff psychologist make up the practicum trainee's “supervision team” and monitor their overall clinical and professional development throughout the training year.
+Specific goals are developed collaboratively by the supervision team and practicum trainee to supplement the general goals of the traineeship and provide an individualized learning experience.

 Peer Consultation